 To get group-level and customer-level performance reports and a detailed position of debt collection, you have to drill down from the ratios.
 Use a customer statement that shows both the receivable turnover in days and the customer’s actual payment performance.

-- Gateway of Tally > Ratio Analysis > Recv.
-Turnover in days.
-If your company has groups, you can see the Group Payment Performance screen.
+If your company has groups, you can see the Group Payment Performance screen, as shown below:

-- Drill down from the required party ledger.
-You can view the performance of the party in the Ledger Payment Performance screen.
+- Drill down from the required group to view the performance of the party in the Ledger Payment Performance screen.